theorangepotato/programming-languages-2019/presentations.md

 - why I should consider the language to implement which task
 - some features you found particularly interesting

 and be distributed to the audience as a handout.
+You should also put the essay in form of a blog and host it on GitHub.
+The page restriction would not apply to the blog and you can also add coding examples, links to How-to-get-started instructions and your own coding examples.

 ## Some programming languages